derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/10/2021 16:20:39 : 3 Database Admins walked into a NoSQL bar.
+30/10/2021 16:19:43 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the programmer quit his job?
-Because he didn't get arrays.
+In C we had to code our own bugs.
+In C++ we can inherit them.
 <!-- replace-with-joke ends -->